-Continuing on from our work under MQSUN+, we support the FCDO to identify, quantify and understand its Official Development Assistance (ODA) spending on nutrition-specific and nutrition-sensitive programmes, as well as its performance against pre-existing commitments.
-You can download our latest PDF report on this scoring: FCDO's aid spending on nutrition: 2020.
-We also score the FCDO projects based on 2020 data, against the new OECD policy marker for nutrition, which was adopted in December 2020.
+Continuing on from our work under MQSUN+, we supported the FCDO to identify, quantify and understand its official development assistance (ODA) spending on nutrition-specific and nutrition-sensitive programmes, as well as its performance against pre-existing commitments.
+You can download our latest PDF report on this scoring: FCDO's aid spending on nutrition: 2021.
+This most recent report contains new analysis looking at the link between FCDO’s climate and nutrition-related spending.

-Also carrying on from MQSUN+, we lead a team of TASC experts to carry out the next round of SUN country budget analysis for governments who request technical assistance through the SUN Movement.
-We use a budget analysis toolkit developed under MQSUN+ to assess, analyse nutritional finances and train government officials on how to conduct the analysis themselves.
+Also carrying on from MQSUN+, we led a team of TASC experts to carry out the next round of SUN country budget analysis for governments who request technical assistance through the SUN Movement.
+We used a budget analysis toolkit developed under MQSUN+ to assess, analyse nutritional finances and train government officials on how to conduct the analysis themselves.

-We also lead the initial scoping and planning of a user-friendly, country-specific, nutrition-focused costing tool that builds on the MQSUN+ toolkit for multisectoral planning.
-Concepts for development of this tool are currently in discussion with the SUN movement.
+We also led the initial scoping and planning of a user-friendly, country-specific, nutrition-focused costing tool that built on the MQSUN+ toolkit for multisectoral planning.

-Finally, we also contributed to the development of a monthly information resource for the FCDO on the global indirect impacts of Covid-19 on nutrition.
+Further, we contributed to the development of a monthly information resource for the FCDO on the global indirect impacts of Covid-19 on nutrition.
 Our role within a wider TASC team was to search for data sources and draft information summaries into a digestible and useful resource.

-Our work with the FCDO will allow them to meet any reporting requirements, such as for the Global Nutrition Report, and will help the FCDO track against any spending commitments, such as those assumed at the 2013 Nutrition for Growth event.
+Our work with the FCDO allowed them to meet any reporting requirements, such as for the Global Nutrition Report, and will help the FCDO track against any spending commitments, such as those assumed at Nutrition for Growth events.
 It will also support the FCDO to track their nutrition funding internally and externally, and ultimately improve the transparency and accountability of their nutrition portfolio.